bartificer/programming-by-stealth/docs/pbs129-eslint.md

 Another tip, especially when you introduce ESLint in a larger project, is to separate the ESLint code changes from the actual code fixes in your git commits.
 It is very hard to see which code has actually changed when ESLint has added changes to almost every line.

-A best practice is to have ESLint fix the linting problems, commit the changes with a commit message that indicates that all code changes were merely ESLint fixes, and then continu with the actual code change and commit that in a separate commit.
+A best practice is to have ESLint fix the linting problems, commit the changes with a commit message that indicates that all code changes were merely ESLint fixes, and then continue with the actual code change and commit that in a separate commit.
 If future self reads the commit log it's easy to skip the ESLint changes and check the code commits.